The UDI rule provides a method for labelers to request exceptions, alternatives, and time extensions to UDI requirements.

 - Labeler Codes

-The FDA has issued a guidance on its policy regarding compliance dates for class I and unclassified devices that are not implantable, life-supporting, or life-sustaining.
-Figure 1 below references the requirements that the FDA does not intend to enforce before September 24, 2022.
+The FDA has issued a guidance on its policy regarding compliance dates for class I and unclassified dates that are not implantable, life-supporting, or life-sustaining.
+Figure 1 below references the requirements that, at this time, the FDA does not intend to enforce before September 24, 2022.

 |UDI Labeling||21 CFR 801.20 & 801.50|